Pre-Deployment Complexity Estimation for Federated Perception Systems: Abstract

 \section{Abstract}

-\looseness-1 Edge AI systems increasingly rely on federated learning to train perception models in distributed, privacy-preserving, and resource-constrained environments.
-Yet, before training begins, practitioners often lack practical tools to estimate how difficult a federated learning task will be in terms of achievable accuracy and communication cost.
-This paper presents a classifier-agnostic, pre-deployment framework for estimating learning complexity in federated perception systems by jointly modeling intrinsic properties of the data and characteristics of the distributed environment.
-The proposed complexity metric integrates dataset attributes such as dimensionality, sparsity, and heterogeneity with factors related to the composition of participating clients.
+Edge Artificial Intelligence (AI) systems increasingly rely on federated learning to train perception models in distributed, privacy-preserving, and resource-constrained environments.
+Before training, however, practitioners often lack practical tools for estimating task difficulty in terms of expected accuracy and communication effort.
+We present a classifier-agnostic, pre-deployment framework that combines intrinsic data properties such as dimensionality, sparsity, and heterogeneity, with client-distribution composition to estimate learning complexity in federated perception systems.
 Using federated learning as a representative distributed training setting, we examine how learning difficulty varies across different federated configurations.
-Experiments on multiple variants of the MNIST dataset show that the proposed metric strongly correlates with federated learning performance and the communication effort required to reach fixed accuracy targets.
+Experiments on three MNIST variants show strong negative correlations between the combined complexity metric and maximum and average federated accuracy, while the intrinsic and distributed components exhibit consistent relationships with communication effort.
 These findings suggest that complexity estimation can serve as a practical diagnostic tool for resource planning, dataset assessment, and feasibility evaluation in edge-deployed perception systems.

-\section{Introduction}
+\section{INTRODUCTION}

 Deploying perception models in edge environments introduces challenges that extend beyond model accuracy alone.
 Practical deployments must account for communication limitations, constrained computation, and fragmented data ownership, particularly when training data cannot be centralized.
 Distributed training paradigms have therefore become central to modern Edge AI systems, motivating the need for tools that help practitioners reason about training feasibility and cost before large-scale learning is attempted.